 Based on our previous popular Human Library events, the Living Library is an event that encourages people from different backgrounds to talk with and learn from each other in a safe and supportive environment.
 Previous topics have included Native American, Chinese, Indian, Nigerian, and Middle Eastern cultures; disability, queer, and biracial identities; military life; mental health issues; immigrant experiences; and experiencing homelessness.
 Volunteers and participants of past events have described conversations as rewarding, fun, important, and insightful.

 Event organizers are currently seeking Syracuse University faculty, staff, and students, and other community members to serve as living books.
-The deadline to complete an application form is Friday, March 1.
+The deadline to complete an application form is Friday, March 8 (new deadline!).

 This event is one of several Living Library events offered throughout the region, with support from the Central NY Library Resources Council (CLRC).